 She goes on to curse her brothers to misery and is upbraided by Brynhildr, who then kills herself because she can't bear to live without Sigurðr.

 If you said, "the sight of her innocent child", you would be correct.
-Guðrún is perhaps the least sentimental mother of all Germanic mythology - she killed her own infant children to get revenge on their father, her second husband (after Sigurðr), and sent her adult sons to their deaths to avenge the death of her daughter.
+Guðrún is perhaps the least sentimental mother of all Germanic legend - she killed her own infant children to get revenge on their father, her second husband (after Sigurðr), and sent her adult sons to their deaths to avenge the death of her daughter.
 She wasn't really one to be comforted by the idea of living for her sweet child.
 However, here's Tennyson:

 Home they brought her warrior dead